metta-systems/libsss/doc/spec.md

 Reason phrase: An optional human-readable explanation for why the connection was closed.
 AckFrame: A final ack frame, letting the peer know which packets had been received at the time the connection was closed.

+### 4.2.9 NEGOTIATION frame

+### 4.2.10 RT_STREAM frame

+RT_STREAM - ignores retransmissions and acks, may use FEC to reduce packet loss.
+Useful for audio/video/datagrams.

 ## 5 Stream Protocol